credit card advice

 What Are Credit Freezes and Do You Need Them?

-When an identity thief steals your personal information, one of the ways he might attempt to monetize the theft is by applying for and opening fraudulent credit accounts in your name.
+When an identity thief steals your personal information, one of the ways he may attempt to monetize the theft is by applying for and opening fraudulent credit accounts in your name.
 It’s really not that hard.
 A fraudster uses your information to apply for and open new credit, perhaps a loan or a credit card, but leaves you holding the bill for the illegally borrowed funds because the account was opened in your name.

 It is a bill you can fight, of course, but there could still be a lot of headaches involved even though the Fair Credit Reporting Act and Fair Credit Billing Act afford you some very extensive fraud protections as an identity theft victim.